JelleKUL/jellekul.github.io/papers/texture-segmentation.md

 ### Edge Detection

-- The segmented image is pefect to detect the boundaries of the textures
+- The segmented image is perfect to detect the boundaries of the textures
 - Use canny or HED edge detection to find the edges
 - Find the hough lines to get parametrized straight lines in the detected edges, also use phoughlines for line segments